Professor of Musicology & Ethnomusicology, World Expert on Saudi Music, Arabian Heritage, Higher Education, Renaissance Music

 assidua prece posce tonantem.

-Give the help of your love to the wretched,
+Give the help of your love to the wretched, Mother of Piety,

-and remember us,
+And remember us,

-implore God with constant prayer.
+Implore God with constant prayer.

 3. Regina celi/Resurrexit sicut

-No. 20 in MS 1070
+Anonymous, No. 20 in MS 1070

 Famous antiphon in honor of the Blessed Virgin Mary